TeaPoly/warp-ctc-crf/README.md

 ## Introduction

 This is a modified version of [thu-spmi/CAT](https://github.com/thu-spmi/CAT).
-I just modify the code to the new CPP Extensions API style of Tensorflow.
+I just modify the code to the new CPP Extensions API style of Tensorflow and refact the `gpu_den` code.

-My task is all in Tensorflow, so I modify the source codes [thu-spmi/CAT](https://github.com/thu-spmi/CAT) in Tensorflow API.

 ## Contents

 - Test:
-  - `tests/test_ctc_crf_base_pytorch_binding.py` is a simple test for PyTorch API in [thu-spmi/CAT](https://github.com/thu-spmi/CAT).

   - `tests/test_ctc_crf_op.py` is a simple test for Tensorflow API for CAT.